PLA expected on $250 million construction project

 Jennifer Rice/staff photographer

 Several Chicago-area building trades bannered outside the Arlington Downs construction project taken under the care of Preserve Services Franchise in Arlington Heights.
 After talks with the developer, Tom Villanova and investors, a PLA is expected to be in place for future construction.
 Before construction one might have to get a demolition company – SMC Demolition.
 If you are planning to build your dream home, you may need to hire a custom home builder melbourne.
+You may also need an expert to conduct a home inspection and provide owner builder reports Melbourne.

 By Jennifer Rice